-Deutsche and its API partner talk open banking beyond PSD2
+Deutsche and Innopay talk open banking beyond PSD2

 Open banking is a fast-evolving concept.
 Whilst it started with the Second Payments Directive (PSD2) and account aggregation, banks are still under pressure to innovate beyond this and truly open up to the fintech ecosystem.

-FinTech Futures sits down with Joris Hensen, founder of Deutsche Bank’s application programming interface (API) programme, and Karl Illing, managing director of Innopay – the bank’s API partner.
+FinTech Futures sits down with Joris Hensen, founder of Deutsche Bank’s application programming interface (API) programme, and Karl Illing, managing director of Innopay – an open banking consultancy based out of Netherlands.

 The bank launched the programme back in 2015.
 Hensen and Illing discuss some of the challenges Germany has faced in open banking, its progress to date, and how open banking’s future could see banks become data custodians.

 FinTech Futures: What was the open banking landscape like prior to coronavirus in Germany?

 Hensen: Most banks limited themselves to fulfilling the regulatory requirements of PSD2.
 In other words, they only offered APIs within the mandatory scope.
 Most likely they considered opening up as a menace rather than an opportunity.
 We are convinced that open banking beyond PSD2 can benefit us as a bank.
 Contrary to common beliefs, we hope to see other banks adopt [this approach] as well.
 We believe the market would generally benefit from open banking being the new normal, rather than the exception from the rule.

 Illing: As our Open Banking Monitor shows, Commerzbank, Deutsche Bank and the German savings banks have all built considerable suits of partner APIs and comprehensive developer portals.
 On the fintech side, we already had quite a vivid landscape before PSD2.
 This was due to pre-existing access protocols such as FinTS or API aggregators, which made third party account access possible.